kidwizard42/consent-manager-ui/README.md

 ## what is this app?
-    - This app is similar to a cookie banner that pops up.
-Its to ask users their tracking preferences. you can find the online version of my work [here](https://strong-genie-e06688.netlify.app/)
+    - This app is similar to a cookie banner.
+Its to ask users their tracking preferences.
+You can find the online version of my work [here](https://strong-genie-e06688.netlify.app/)

-## Things I want attention drawn to
+## Things I want attention drawn to: these are either company requriements or bonus challenges
     - Built from scratch.
-No outside components used like MUI (company bonus challenge)
+No outside components used ie: MUI etc
-    - Consent manager doesn't cause rerenders or gets destroyed and built each time its opened. (company requriement)
+    - Consent manager doesn't cause rerenders or gets destroyed and built each time its opened/ closed.
-    - closes when clicked outside ( company requirement)
-    - animations for the toggles
     - saved preferences persist after page refresh
+    - closes when clicked outside

 ## Below is the original Read me built by the company that issued me this challenge.
 Fell free to read their requirements and compare it to my work